department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 health care: Two words, never hyphenated as a compound adjective (for example, “health care system").
 Do not capitalize unless it is part of the official name of a VA medical center.
 - **Exception:** Defer to the VA medical center's official name, which may have health care as one word versus two words.

-Higher-Level Review decision: Initial cap "Higher-Level Review."
+Higher-Level Review decision: Capitalize "Higher-Level Review."
 Don't capitalize "decision."
 Note: A Veteran “requests” a Higher-Level Review, a Board Appeal, or a decision review.
 We don’t say “apply” or “file” for a Higher-Level Review, a Board Appeal or a decision review.

 hospitalization: Use "hospital care."